The funny thing is this, says Dave Carlsrud, mayor of rural Valley City, North Dakota: “Neither one of us wears caps. I hardly ever wear a cap.”

-Theirs is one of many 2020 Census response rate challenges unfolding across the United States.
+Theirs is one of many 2020 Census response rate challenges that unfolded across the United States.
 These challenges have been a creative way to encourage communities to respond to the once-a-decade population count.

-In one challenge, cities are competing for the right to rename a city square for a month.
+In one challenge, cities competed for the right to rename a city square for a month.
 In another, leaders from the losing city will volunteer at a food bank.
 In another, they’ll clean a fire truck in the winning town.

 “The census is so critical to everybody in America,” Carlsrud says.
 “When we had the opportunity to help market this, I was really excited about it.
 And Dwaine seemed to be on board as well.
 And so we can have as much fun as we want, but we just have to take these opportunities to use that platform to get the information out about the census.”

 The two cities are separated by 35 miles along Interstate 94 in North Dakota.